 - General Requirements: As mentioned above, our EHS Management System is based on the principles of International Standards Organization (ISO) 14001 and Occupational Health and Safety Assessment Series (OHSAS) 18001.

-- Planning: We identify the potential hazards, risks and impacts to the environment associated with our operations.
-Then, we design and prioritize programs and processes to prevent or mitigate those potential hazards and risks.
-Our planning involves establishing objectives and targets for evaluating EHS performance.
+- Planning: We identify the potential hazards, risks and impacts on the environment associated with our operations.
+Then, we design and prioritize programs and processes to prevent or mitigate potential hazards and risks.
+Our planning involves establishing objectives and targets for evaluating potential EHS performance.
 We manage compliance by conducting job hazard analyses and occupational risk assessments; implementing a Management of Change (MOC) process; implementing business unit EHS plans; and analyzing audit and assessment data.

 - Checking: AT&T routinely checks on our EHS performance by analyzing key performance measures and metrics covering aspects of EHS performance, and by reviewing business operations that impact EHS.
 When incidents or nonconformities with laws or company standards are identified, we have formal systems established to identify corrective actions and track these actions until they are completed.